tikantsoi/AIHack2022/README.md

-# AiHack2022
+# AIHack2022

-This is 24-hour AI hackathon organised
+This is a 24-hour hackathon event organised by the Imperial College Data Science Society.
+We were given the task to